Get

 Suitable For:

-Because of their size, Pomeranians are excellent for smaller houses and apartments.
+Due to their size, Pomeranians are excellent for small houses and apartments.
 They also make wonderful companions for older people because of their small size and alertness.
-They are fantastic with children, so don’t hesitate to leave your Pomeranian with an old enough child.
-Because of their intelligence and energy, they are amazing watchdogs as well.
+They are fantastic with children, so don’t hesitate to have your Pom play with an old enough child (and your supervision).
+Due to their intelligence and energy, they can also make an amazing watchdog.

 Pros